hgorelick/Lyricist-AI/README.md

 # Lyricist AI

 **Lyricist AI**
-is procedural song lyric generator that produces rhyming, original lyrics written in the style of Coldplay.<br><br>
+is a procedural song lyric generator that produces rhyming, original lyrics written in the style of Coldplay.<br><br>

 ### **Important Info**